 For the second installment of Bobby’s kitchen basics I wanted to share with you my Italian meatball recipe that is easy to make and the flavors are off the chart.
 The key to making the ultimate homemade meatballs is using a blend of ground beef, pork, and veal.
-This will make the texture of the meatballs soft, and make them incredibly juicy and tasty.
+This will make the texture of the meatballs soft and make them incredibly juicy and tasty.
 If you are really in the meatball mind frame, then you need to check out my Mexican turkey meatballs and my healthy chicken meatball meal prep.

-This meatball recipe is incredibly easy, you can even form them and store them in the fridge to cook the next day.
-Some of the most important tips for making the best meatball recipe is not to over-mix the meatball mixture, as this will make the texture tough, the same is true for meatloaf.
+This meatball recipe is incredibly easy.
+You can even form them and store them in the fridge to cook the next day.
+Some of the most important tips for making the best meatball recipe is not to over-mix the meatball mixture as this will make the texture tough.
+The same is true for meatloaf.
 Only mix until just combined.
-Also, you need to use breadcrumbs that are soaked in milk, not only will this make the texture of the meatballs incredibly light, but the milk adds some much needed moisture to the party.
+Also, you need to use breadcrumbs that are soaked in milk.
+Not only will this make the texture of the meatballs incredibly light, but the milk adds some much needed moisture to the party.

 How To Make Homemade Meatballs

-To make these homemade meatballs irresistibly juicy, make sure not to squeeze all of the milk from the breadcrumbs before you add it to the meat mixture, the added moisture is a good thing.
-Next, use your hands to combine the mixture, but make sure not to over-mix, as the meatballs will be tough.
-Form the mixture into 13 or so meatballs, but make sure to use my mother-in-law’s tip: dip your hands in water and then roll and form the meatballs, this will prevent the meat from sticking to your hands and make them nice and smooth.
+To make these homemade meatballs irresistibly juicy, make sure not to squeeze all of the milk from the breadcrumbs before you add it to the meat mixture – the added moisture is a good thing.
+Next, use your hands to combine the mixture, but make sure not to over-mix as the meatballs will be tough.
+Form the mixture into 13 or so meatballs, but make sure to use my mother-in-law’s tip: dip your hands in water and then roll and form the meatballs.
+This will prevent the meat from sticking to your hands and make them nice and smooth.
 Best tip ever!

 Can I Make Meatballs Without Breadcrumbs?

-You can easily make homemade meatballs without using breadcrumbs, the texture may be a little dense, but just make sure not to over-mix when combining the ingredients, as that will make the meatballs too dense and heavy.
-You can also use 1/2 cup of almond flour that been soaked in cream to replace the breadcrumbs in the meatballs, that will make the recipe keto friendly.
+You can easily make homemade meatballs without using breadcrumbs.
+The texture may be a little dense, but just make sure not to over-mix when combining the ingredients as that will make the meatballs too dense and heavy.
+You can also use 1/2 cup of almond flour that been soaked in cream to replace the breadcrumbs in the meatballs.
+That will make the recipe keto friendly.
 If you want a meatball recipe that has no breadcrumbs and is served with low carb zucchini noodle marinara, check out my meatballs for weight loss meal prep recipe.

 To make homemade meatballs that have serious flavor, I like to sear the meatballs in a hot pan to make a nice crust on both sides before finishing the cooking process in marinara sauce.
-Heat a pan with some olive oil and working in two batches, cook the Italian meatballs until golden brow and crusty on both sides, about 2-minutes per side.
+Heat a pan with some olive oil and working in two batches, cook the Italian meatballs until golden brow and crusty on both sides for about 2-minutes per side.
 Repeat with the second batch and then transfer to a pot with marinara sauce and simmer gently for 20 minutes.

 How To Cook Meatballs In Sauce

-The best way to cook homemade meatballs in sauce is to first sear both sides of the meatballs in a hot pan with olive oil, and then transfer them to a pot of sauce to simmer for 20 minutes.
+The best way to cook homemade meatballs in sauce is to first sear both sides of the meatballs in a hot pan with olive oil and then transfer them to a pot of sauce to simmer for 20 minutes.
 This will help form a flavorful crust on the meatballs.
-You can also bake a tray of meatballs in a 400 F oven for 15 minutes and then transfer them to a pot of marinara sauce to finish cooking for another 15 minutes.
+You can also bake a tray of meatballs in a 400 degree F oven for 15 minutes and then transfer them to a pot of marinara sauce to finish cooking for another 15 minutes.

 How Many Calories in a Meatball?